Is Becoming a Doctor Worth It? Why Doctors Don’t Get Rich

 The answer is that they were taught to heal, NOT to be rich.
 Unfortunately our system wasn’t designed for that.

 When you think about it, it’s actually pretty sad.
-We have one of the best educational systems in the world but it never teaches us about what we all ultimately work for….money.
+We have one of the best medical education systems in the world but it never teaches us about what we all ultimately work for….money.

 Unfortunately this produces doctors who can make a lot of money but don’t know what to do with it.